40

 that make the atoms more than the sum of their parts.
 Temperature is scale relative.
 There are particles whose temperature is invariant to the temperature (kinetic energy) of atoms.
 Consciousness

 on each level (scale) thus represents a quantum superposition of certain scale.
-Note that is is not necessary for this superposition to be continuously present or infinitely stable.
+Note that it is not necessary for this superposition to be continuously present or infinitely stable.
 Stable

 conscious coupling may be a manifestation of periodic establishment of superposition.
 Consciousness likely has a frequency.
 In fact, this is probably required for external expression of